 You can choose a waiting period of 4, 8 or 13 weeks.
 The longer your waiting period, the lower your premiums.
 This gives you the flexibility to choose a waiting period which produces premiums to suit your budget.
 Ideally, when choosing a waiting period, you should factor in your sick leave entitlement (and any other savings that you would have available if you were unable to work), so that when this source of funds runs out your income protection benefits start.

 No, not always.
-Firstly, you will only receive an income protection benefit if you remain unable to work, or unable to work above 75% capacity, beyond the waiting period which you have chosen.
+Firstly, you will only receive an income protection benefit if you remain unable to work, or unable to work above 75% capacity or earn less than 75% of your pre-disability income, beyond the waiting period which you have chosen.
 If you are completely unable to work due to illness or injury beyond your chosen waiting period, and there are no offsets to your benefit (see What are benefit offsets, and how do they affect me? below), then you would qualify for the full income protection benefit stated on your policy.
 See also What is a partial disability benefit and when is it paid? below.

 Benefit offsets are amounts which are deducted from your income protection benefit payments, due to the fact that you are already receiving (or are entitled to receive) those amounts from another source.
 These offsets consist of any other income protection benefits which you receive as a result of the same illness or injury, including ACC payments, and any earnings you receive from your employer or business, such as sick leave payments.
 For example, if your calculated income protection benefit is $5,000 per month, and you are receiving $1,000 per month from ACC for the same cause that is preventing you from working, then the $1,000 ACC payment is offset against your income protection benefit, and you will receive a benefit of $4,000 per month.

-If you are unable to work due to illness or injury for a period of 2 weeks or more, and you return to work at less than 75% of full capacity, you can receive a partial income protection benefit when your chosen waiting period ends.
-The amount of your partial disability benefit is up to 75% of the difference between your pre-disability income and your post-disability income, less any benefit offsets.
-An important point (and a major benefit) to be aware of is that you don’t need to be completely unable to work for your chosen waiting period‒you just need to be completely unable to work for two weeks, and then be unable to work to 75% capacity or more beyond your chosen waiting period, in order to qualify for a partial disability benefit.
+If you are unable to work due to illness or injury for a period of 2 weeks or more, and you return to work at less than 75% of full capacity.
+You will receive a partial disability income benefit if you have been totally or partially disabled and are working less than 75% or your pre-disability working hours or earning less than 75% or your pre-disability income, when your chosen waiting period ends.
+The amount of your partial disability benefit is the lower of 1/12th of the benefit shown in the schedule less benefit offsets or 75% of the difference between your pre-disability income and your post-disability income, less any benefit offsets.

 Yes, it will.
-Disability Income Protection cover expires at age 65.
+Income Protection cover expires at age 65.

-For questions about our Disability Income Protection quotes, please see our Quote FAQs.
+For questions about our Income Protection quotes, please see our Quote FAQs.

-You should apply today.
-If you don’t, you might find that you don’t apply at all, and then when you need the cover it would be too late.
-What’s more, you should apply while you can still be readily accepted, and not run the risk of developing a medical condition which could result in an exclusion being added to your policy or cause your application to be declined.
+You need to determine that for yourself based on your own situation.
+You never know when you might need cover.
+If you delay, it may be too late.
+It is better to apply for cover while you can still be readily accepted, and not run the risk of developing a medical condition which could result in an exclusion being added to your policy or cause your application to be declined.

 Yes, it’s very easy.
 Simply get a quote and apply online.
 It takes most people less than 20 minutes.